seungrokj/unified_docker_readme_public/README.md

-deploys the PagedAttention algorithm, which reduces memory consumption and increases throughput by leveraging dynamic key and value allocation in GPU memory. vLLM also incorporates many recent LLM acceleration and quantization algorithms, such as fp8 GeMM, fp8 KV cache, continuous batching, flash attention, hip graph, tensor parallel, GPTQ, AWQ, and token speculation.
+deploys the PagedAttention algorithm, which reduces memory consumption and increases throughput by leveraging dynamic key and value allocation in GPU memory. vLLM also incorporates many recent LLM acceleration and quantization algorithms.
 In addition, AMD implements high-performance custom kernels and modules in vLLM to enhance performance further.

 This Docker image packages vLLM with PyTorch for an AMD Instinct™ MI300X